He that is good for making excuses is seldom good for anything else. – Benjamin Franklin

 How badly do I really want this?

-A lack of desire could be the cause for concern.
+A lack of desire could be a cause for concern.

-When you make this excuse, it means that you don’t consider money to be a priority or you are simply looking for an easy way to make money and therefore don’t have the desire, determination, persistence or patience to work hard to achieve financial security.
+When you make this excuse, it means that you don’t consider money to be a priority in your life.
+Alternatively, you’re merely looking for an easy way to make money and, therefore, don’t have the desire, determination, persistence or patience needed to achieve financial security.

 This excuse also suggests that you could simply be lacking strategy or ideas that could help you reach your financial objectives.

-If it’s ideas and strategy you’re lacking, then go out there and read a few books, get a mentor or a financial coach who can help you gain the necessary knowledge and understanding you need to succeed financially.
+If it’s ideas and strategy you’re lacking, then commit yourself to reading several books about improving your finances.
+Alternatively, get a mentor or a financial coach who can help you gain the necessary knowledge and understanding you need to succeed financially.

 Excuse #3: I don’t have an education…

-When you make this excuse, it means that you lack creativity, inspiration and desire.
-In addition, it would seem that you also lack a willingness to work hard and go the extra mile to put in a little more effort into achieving your objectives — despite your lack of knowledge.
+When you make this excuse, it means that you lack creativity, inspiration, and desire.
+Moreover, it would seem that you also lack a willingness to work hard and go the extra mile to achieve your objectives.

-There are many multi-millionaires and billionaires who have nothing more than a high school education.
-Some don’t even have that.
-However, they were creative, had desire and were willing to work harder than anyone else to achieve their goals and objectives.
+There are numerous multi-millionaires and billionaires who have nothing more than a high school education.
+And some don’t even have that.
+However, they were creative, had a desire, and were willing to work harder than anyone else to achieve their goals.

-Above all else, make a concerted effort to learn from your failures and mistakes, gain understanding and confidence from your experience, and this will soon shift your perspective about what’s possible to achieve.
+Above all else, make a concerted effort to learn from your failures and mistakes, then adapt your approach.
+This will very quickly shift your perspective about what’s possible to achieve.

 Excuse #5: I don’t know how…

-Means you lack belief and confidence in your own abilities.
-It also means that you haven’t taken the time to practice, learn, or to gain the experience or education necessary to understand what’s required to get the job done.
+Furthermore, it indicates that you simply haven’t taken the time to practice, to learn, or to gain the experience or education necessary to understand what’s required to get the job done.

-When you make this excuse, it means you lack motivation and reason to change.
-Moreover, this suggests that you lack emotional pain that would help you to accelerate change.
+When you make this excuse, it means you lack motivation and a definitive reason to change.
+Moreover, it suggests that haven’t mustered up the emotional pain you need to accelerate change.

 What am I likely to miss out on?